NikolayKul/Android-mvp-comparison/README.md

 # Android MVP comparison

-In the world of Android there're a lot of different MVP frameworks and libraries.
+In the world of Android there're a lot of different MVP libraries.
 This repo is aimed to help you to choose the right one.

 What do we expect from a perfect MVP library?
 Here're the most common __requirements__:
 - It must handle screen rotations by itself